exadel-inc/esl/src/modules/esl-carousel/plugin/dots/README.md

 `ESLCarouselNavDots` relay on slide groups(sets), so one dot is created for each slide group.
 Slide group is a set of slides that are displayed together in the carousel (you can control it by `count` attribute of carousel).

+Please note, the plugin does not render if the carousel not found or expected amount of dots is less than 2.
+The `esl-carousel-dots` element does not allow any children except `esl-carousel-dot` elements.
+You can use CSS `:empty` selector to style as inactive state indicator.

 ## Dots Plugin API

 ### Attributes